curlywurlycraig/curlywurlycraig.github.io/experiments/drawsynth/README.md

 wanted to know the real story, understanding how everything fits together.

 Emscripten also pulls in a lot of extra stuff, and renders things like SVG files or whatever by default.
-I wanted something lighter.
+I wanted something lighter (observe the filesize in the live link).

 Most importantly, I wanted to explore how all this stuff fits together at a lower level than Emscripten can provide (though it was helpful for poking